R

 To install RStudio

 , visit https://posit.co/download/rstudio-desktop/.
-The website
+The website should look something like this:

 Once on the website, scroll down and select the proper installation file for your platform (Windows, Mac, etc.).
 Open up the installer and follow the directions to install RStudio.